 This is a great opportunity to show how SEO reinforces the work of other marketing channels

-Another point on the mention of other marketing channels: be sure your pages house a good deal of valuable, relevant content for when that branded traffic comes to your site.
+Another point on the mention of other digital marketing channels: be sure your pages house a good deal of valuable, relevant content for when that branded traffic comes to your site.

 How to Prove the Value of SEO with seoClarity